What’s a Customer Data Platform? The Definitive Guide to CDPs

 Each company will have different requirements and use cases, but some parts of the buying process should look the same for most businesses.

 First, you need to define your use cases.
 How do you plan to use a CDP?
 Do you want a CDP with execution layers and e-commerce personalization capabilities?
 Or do you just need identity resolution and customer segmentation (standalone CDP)?
 Answering this question will help you better understand your requirements.

 Once you’ve done that, you can start to match your requirements to potential vendors.
 Can they handle the use cases that you require?
 This allows you to create a short list of candidates.

 Next, evaluate the vendors you’ve selected.
 Ask them to demonstrate their platform executing a use case that you require, instead of relying on a canned demo that only showcases the best that platform has to offer.
 This will show you if a potential solution is right for you or not.

 Finally you can make your decision.
 This might involve an RFP or a pilot project to make sure that the solution you’ve chosen actually meets your needs.
 If it has, congratulations!
 You’re ready to start taking advantage of all a CDP has to offer.

 Why Choose Bloomreach Engagement?

-While other companies have recently decided to jump on the CDP bandwagon, Bloomreach offers a CDP+ marketing automation platform that has been in existence since 2012.
-Other CDPs are Frankenstein-like programs, built from a series of acquisitions and mergers, Bloomreach Engagement is entirely homegrown.
-All parts of the platform were built to work together, which means faster integrations, smooth operation, and better results.
+While other companies have recently decided to jump on the CDP bandwagon, Bloomreach offers a CDP + marketing automation platform that has been in existence since 2012.
+Bloomreach Engagement is entirely homegrown — all parts of the platform were built to work together, which means faster integrations, smooth operation, and better results.

 Bloomreach Engagement is scalable, flexible, and secure.
 Companies from around the world have opted in for Bloomreach Engagement to unify their customer data and power their customer experiences.
 This includes Sofology, Yves Rocher, BrewDog, and so many more.